Everything is Coming Together, As It All Falls Apart

 If I had a theme for 2015, it would be movement building.
 2015 was the year the Pope put climate front and center in his Encyclical, Laudato Si.
 Then he took his show on the road in America; visiting first the White House and then Congress.

-I mentored at the Climate Reality Leadership training in Miami in September.
+I mentored at the Climate Reality Leadership training in Miami this year.
 This was one of several trainings that the Climate Reality Project hosted in 2015.
-Over 1200 people from 86 countries came together to create a united force for people working to create the paradigm shift we need for a sustainable future.
+Over 1200 people from 86 countries came together to create the paradigm shift for a sustainable future.

-The Canadian election in October shifted the course of that country’s climate change policy for the better.
+The Canadian election in October shifted that country’s climate policy for the better.

-In December, the Paris Accord at the UNFCCC COP21 was signed by representatives from 195 countries with a target to limit temperature rise to 1.5˚C. This came with no plan how to get to the target, but it was largely touted as a success for this inclusion.
+In December, the Paris Accord at the UNFCCC COP21 was signed by 195 countries with a target to limit temperature rise to 1.5˚C.

-A pretty good year, if we don’t take into account the climate disruption that is coming on much faster than originally predicted.
-2015 was the hottest year on record; exceeding 2014’s brief tenure there.
+A pretty good year, if we don’t take into account the climate disruption happening much faster than predicted.
+2015 was the hottest year on record; exceeding 2014’s brief tenure.
 We’ve got rain at the north pole in the dead of winter, record heat across the eastern seaboard, and overall wicked weather.
 And we’ve only warmed the earth 1˚C to date.

 Miami and Miami Beach, regularly flooding now, will probably be loss leaders for the movement.
 It seems logical that the area’s the inevitable fate will be surrender and retreat, even though valiant efforts to adapt by pumping the sea water back into the ocean are currently in full force.